 Thus, in the end, pilgrimage continues as a valuable exercise.
 This is not because the ground underfoot is special in some way or because God gives pilgrims an extra scoop of grace.
 Rather, it is because the Spirit of the God is carried by the People of God.
 To identify with local believers from another culture and to walk with like-minded journeymen from home is a splendid opportunity.
 To do so in an environment rich with Scriptural memory only enhances the experience.
 Oddly enough, after traveling thousands of miles, the alert pilgrim discovers that the true Holy Land is found in the human heart.

 Those who choose a pilgrimage tour open themselves up to new ways of thinking about the biblical text, its context, and the community of believers.
 Pilgrimage tours move at a pace that allows for contemplation and prayer (although it is possible that 7 or 8 miles of walking is required each day).
 Lodging facilities are comfortable (often at 4 or 5 star levels) and priority is given to sightseeing, camaraderie, and casual cultural engagement.

 As with study tours, church leaders are encouraged to participate in the planning and execution of the pilgrimage tour.
 While success in the the area spiritual formation is difficult to measure, there is no doubt that groups who arrive in the land ready to pursue specific goals are at an advantage.

 If you are a church leader who is contemplating a pilgrimage tour, I hope you will peruse these pages closely.
 There are many companies who offer "deals" for you and your congregation, but realize that a deal is only a deal if the the product is what you want.
-If you want to bypass the greased palms of the industry, the repeated shopping stops, and imaginative guide-patter, shoot me an email.
+If you desire to bypass the greased palms of the industry, the repeated shopping stops, and imaginative guide-patter, shoot me an email.
 I can help you meet your own ministry goals.